gchure/phd/docs/src/chapter_02/section_04_results.md

 chosen.
 The points show the mode, and the error bars denote the $95%$ credible region of the parameter value distribution.
-Error bars not visible are smaller than the size of the marker.](ch2_fig5){@fig:ch2_ind_theory_experiment short-caption="Comparison of predictions against measured and inferred data."}
+Error bars not visible are smaller than the size of the marker.](ch2_fig5){@fig:induction_experiments short-caption="Comparison of predictions against measured and inferred data."}

-## Predicting the Phenotypic Traits of the Induction Response
+### Predicting the Phenotypic Traits of the Induction Response

-A subset of the properties shown in (i.e. the leakiness, saturation, dynamic range, $[EC_{50}]$, and effective Hill coefficient) are of significant interest to synthetic biology.
+A subset of the properties shown in Fig. @fig:inducible_types (i.e. the leakiness, saturation, dynamic range, $[EC_{50}]$, and effective Hill coefficient) are of significant interest to synthetic biology.
 For example, synthetic biology is often focused on generating large responses (i.e. a large dynamic range) or finding a strong binding partner (i.e. a small
-$[EC_{50}]$) .
-While these properties are all individually informative, when taken together they capture the essential features of the induction response.
-We reiterate that a Hill function approach cannot predict these features _a priori_ and furthermore requires fitting each curve individually.
-The MWC model, on the other hand, enables us to quantify how each trait depends upon a single set of physical parameters as shown by -.
+$[EC_{50}]$) [@brophy2014; @shis2014].
+While these properties are all individually

-We define these five phenotypic traits using expressions derived from the model, .
-These results build upon extensive work by , who computed many such properties for ligand-receptor binding within the MWC model.
+informative, when taken together they capture the essential features of the induction response.
+We reiterate that a Hill function approach cannot predict these features *a priori* and furthermore requires fitting each curve individually.
+The MWC model, on the other hand, enables us to quantify how each trait depends upon a single set of physical parameters as shown by Fig. @fig:induction_predictions (F-J).

+We define these five phenotypic traits using expressions derived from the model presented in Eq. @eq:foldchange_full.
+These results build upon extensive work by @martins2011, who computed many such properties for ligand-receptor binding within the MWC model.
 We begin by analyzing the leakiness, which is the minimum fold-change observed in the absence of ligand, given by

 $$
 \begin{aligned}